Helen Swindley. HCPC reg. Foot Health Specialist. 1# Podiatrist Wales.

 We can remove some of the thickened skin to relieve the pain and pressure from the area.

 Please do not try to cut the corns yourself.
 You could make it more painful.
-If you would like to try and remove the hard skin yourself I would advice try using a pumice stone or foot file to rub down skin that is getting thick.
+If you would like to try and remove the hard skin yourself I would advise try using a pumice stone or foot file to rub down skin that is getting thick.

 Chilblains